-These days, every brand will likely need a strong social media presence in order to be successful.
+These days, every brand needs a strong social media presence to be successful.
 This is just as true for wholesale businesses.

 Moreover, when it comes to wholesaling, social media can rapidly boost your sales.
 That’s because finding just one loyal client on a platform can make a huge difference.

 It’s a good idea to partner with influencers in your product’s niche.
-You can either start an affiliate program or simply offer product samples to highly-relevant influencers in order to gain exposure.
+To gain exposure, you can either start an affiliate program or simply offer product samples to highly-relevant influencers.
 You might want to aim to work with micro-influencers, as they tend to have smaller, but more faithful followings.